galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-creds.md

 ## <a name="getting-secrets"></a>Getting secrets

-You can use the `galasactl secrets get` command to get secrets stored in the CREDS to verify that the secrets exist and are populated correctly.
+You can use the `galasactl secrets get` command to get secrets stored in the credentials store to verify that the secrets exist and are populated correctly.
 You can also filter results to retrieve a specific secret by providing its name in `galasactl secrets get` commands.

 The following table shows the available output formats that can be provided as part of the `galasactl secrets get` command: